alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 })
 ```

 Again, we use some Jest-specific functions for describing our tests, breaking them into separate units, and asserting the value of the functions we're testing.
+One thing to note is that each test written can be expressed as having three distinct sections: <strong>arranging </strong>the data and functions needed, <strong>acting</strong>, or performing the operation you're wanting to test, and <strong>asserting</strong> the expected value or effect of the operation.
+As it turns out, these three A's are a common mnemonic device in the TDD community.

+Anyhow, onto the implementation of our root handler.

 _src/index.ts:_